1

 Chocolate-Caramel Rum Coffee

-This decadent coffee drink can stand alone as a final course or can be a delightful complement to any chocolate or caramel dessert.
-Our family loves it after a special dinner or just for sipping in front of the fireplace. —Joyce Conway, Westerville, Ohio
+This decadent drink can stand alone as a final course or as a complement to dessert.
+Our family loves it for sipping in front of the fireplace. —Joyce Conway, Westerville, Ohio

 Cozy Hot Chocolate